 Why innovation keeps businesses thriving

-Innovation of product, services and workflows can elevate a business to new levels, but does that really mean being a constant groundbreaker in your field?
+Product, service and workflow innovation can elevate a business to new levels, but does that really mean having to constantly invent something new?

 By Tilly Farrands

 Consumers’ needs constantly change, and so does the environment we live in, so it’s vital that businesses stay relevant by responding to these fluctuations.
 Added to this, the market is full of products that look like each other, so it’s also necessary to differentiate your offering to the rest.
 This is where we see the most innovative businesses consistently show themselves to be the more successful ones.